jillibus/Vechicle-Identification/README.md

 ## Summary
 > Recommendation for future analysis:
-Increased timeframe for working with the data and building and training the model.
+Increased timeframe for working with the data in order to train and test the model.

 > Anything the team would have done differently:
 Understood the complexity of the dataset we chose, in order to read the data from a file system and then present it into the model.